commitBlob/aiengineeringlab/manager-tool-guides/amazon-kiro/getting-started.md

 - run wsl --update to update WSL to the latest version

 ## Kiro IDE system requirements for macOS
-For macOS you must have:
+For macOS, you must have:
 - macOS 10.15 (Catalina) or later recommended
 - 4GB RAM minimum (8GB+ recommended)
 - stable internet connection for AI features